Quick Info: What is the law on teenage drinking and driving in Florida?

-Alcohol is a depressant which slows down the central nervous system.
+Alcohol is a depressant that slows down the central nervous system.
 When alcohol reaches the cerebrum—the part of the brain which controls thinking and judgment—the brain is less able to make sensible decisions.
 Alcohol can lower inhibitions, causing young people—or adults—to make riskier decisions.
 Alcohol also has a negative effect on vision, particularly nighttime vision.
-Following a significant amount of alcohol, such as occurs in binge drinking, the alcohol reaches the cerebellum which slows reflexes, affecting balance, eye-hand coordination and stability.
+Following a significant amount of alcohol, such as occurs in binge drinking, the alcohol reaches the cerebellum which slows reflexes, affecting balance, eye-hand coordination, and stability.
 Vision becomes blurry, there is a loss of depth perception, and the peripheral vision lessens.
-A person driving in this condition is unable to brake suddenly, and is probably unaware of how closely he or she is to other drivers on the road.
+A person driving in this condition is unable to brake suddenly and is probably unaware of how close he or she is to other drivers on the road.

 The Far-Reaching Effects of a DUI on Your Teen Driver

 Parents who have received the dreaded phone call telling them their teenager has been arrested on charges of DUI in the state of Florida, know just how stressful such a call can be.
 You are likely anxious about your child and his or her future, and uncertain of who to call and what steps to take.
 Our modern world, together with high school and college environments can push a teen into encounters with alcohol or drugs.
 There is a widely-held myth that DUI charges against a minor are not all that serious.
 In reality, a Florida DUI conviction can have far-reaching effects on your child’s future.
 As a parent, the goal at this point must be to obtain the most positive outcome—the one with the fewest long-term negative effects.